 The classic book report is a formal academic genre.
 You write it after you have (supposedly) read the whole book, and this constitutes your entire response (except maybe classroom discussion).
 In the digital age, it is possible for us to narrate our reading experiences, informally and publicly, through various media, over time.
 It turns out that less formal reporting on one's reading may actually get more traction than that crusty classic, the book report.

 Some may tremble at the prospect of hearing the half-formed thoughts of half-read books spread like bacteria over the web.
 But knowledge in process is a value of the digital age that competes with (and sometimes bests) finished knowledge products.
-In other words, people are more likely to find value in someone's narrated process of reading a book than in reading a formal book report or review
+In other words, people are more likely to find value in someone's narrated process of reading a book than in reading a formal book report or review.

 Here's an example from Twitter:

-even before finishing the book.
-On twitter, some use the
+People tweet their reading experiences even before finishing the book.
+On twitter, some use the #amreading hashtag |

 The book report formalizes the valuing of literary experiences and makes people feel as though they cannot really have gained anything from the book until they have read every page.
 Reading all of a book is great (though not always strictly necessary).
 And formalizing one's responses to reading can serve a good purpose.
 But today it is very easy to see the value of informal sharing about one's whole reading journey.